| | | In

 SELECTION TESTING

-FOR THE SERVICE DOG
+FOR THE SERVICE DOG Of utmost importance

 in the development of the Service Dog candidate is that the individual